aniyomiorg/aniyomi-website/src/help/guides/troubleshooting.md

 If any of these solutions help, go to [it only happens to me](#it-only-happens-to-me).
 If it's not just you, go to [everyone is having this problem](#everyone-is-having-this-problem).

-If none of these solutions help, try asking in our [Discord Server](https://discord.gg/tachiyomi).
+If none of these solutions help, try asking in our [Discord Server](https://discord.gg/F32UjdJZrR).
 State your app version and the source, manga, and chapter with the problem.

 ### It only happens to me
-You may be getting a [Cloudflare](#solving-the-cloudflare-issue) protection, may have been IP-banned, or encountered some other counter-measure that website owners deploy against programs like **Tachiyomi**.
-If that is the case, there is probably nothing that **Tachiyomi** can do to solve it.
+You may be getting a [Cloudflare](#solving-the-cloudflare-issue) protection, may have been IP-banned, or encountered some other counter-measure that website owners deploy against programs like **Aniyomi**.
+If that is the case, there is probably nothing that **Aniyomi** can do to solve it.
 Some of them (like [Cloudflare](#solving-the-cloudflare-issue)) have to be manually solved, and some are temporary (IP bans).

 **Workarounds that can the lower chance of an issue happening again:**
 * Don't use downloads with the source.